cyril-pierro/Demo_logger_and_analysis/README.md

 # Demo logger and test workflow
-Demonstration on how to log applications and perform unit and integrated testing
+Demonstration on how to log applications and perform both unit and integrated testing

 coverage 83.7%
 Code smell 0%